Überblick über das Nachtleben em St. Pete e Clearwater

 Top LGBTQ+ Nightlife Spots

 It’s no secret that St. Pete/Clearwater is welcoming to everyone, something you’ll see reflected in bars and clubs throughout the area where the rainbow flag is on display year-round.
 But there are also some spots revered as social hubs for the LGBTQ community, locals and visitors alike.
 Clearwater’s Pro-Shop Pub is the oldest – not only does it have one of the region’s oldest happy hours, there’s even a plaque outside commemorating its 1976 founding.
 In the Edge District of St. Pete, you’ll find Enigma, with its clubby ambience inside and its laid-back sidewalk seating out front.
-To the west on Central Avenue, Punky’s has quickly become one of the Grand Central District’s most beloved LGBTQ hangouts.
-You won’t want to miss The Garage, either.
-And while anywhere you go in laidback seaside Gulfport will be friendly, Salty’s is your best bet; it has live music, excellent water views and is dog-friendly.
+You won’t want to miss The Garage, either, a no-frills bar known for its happy hour and karaoke.

 See More LGBTQ+ Content